 Our Favorite Lamb Recipes

 Once you're ready to get cooking, find a recipe that's right for you.
-Want to impress the dinner party guests?
-Turn to our Pecan-Crusted Rack of Lamb with Mint Dipping Sauce.
 The holidays call for Herb-Crusted Roasted Leg of Lamb, while Broiled Lamb Chops make an easy weeknight dinner.
 Take the low-and-slow route with our impressive Braised Lamb Shanks with Parmesan-Chive Grits, or feed the kids with a classic Shepherd's Pie.